ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 * 🟢Quality: Green
 * 🔴Impact: Red

-Censuses were conducted in different years in Scotland (2022) than in England & Wales, and Northern Ireland (both 2021).
+Censuses were conducted in different years in Scotland (2022) than in England & Wales and Northern Ireland (both 2021).
 Census is the only source which can provide information on the variables required for this specific analysis.
 As Scotland was only a year later, the assumption is that this will not have a great impact on the clusters created.
 This is supported by comparison with 2011 Census data.

 ## 2. Variables are consistent with 2021 Interim Output Area Classification